thejoeosborne/simple-scraper/README.md

 # Intro to Web Scraping: Build Your First Scraper in 5 Minutes

-### A quick guide to help you build a simple web scraper.
+### A quick guide to help you build a simple web scraper in Python, JavaScript, or TypeScript.
+Follow along with the guide [here](https://www.joeosborne.com/intro-to-web-scraping-build-your-first-scraper-in-5-minutes/).

+Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/joe-osborne-profile/) if you have any questions.
+I do freelance scraping as well for data that is tough to get!